ZapFile.ai

 Works for small files but maxes out at 25MB, stores copies on at least two mail servers (yours and the recipient's), and leaves the attachment sitting in sent/received folders indefinitely.
 Not private, not scalable for large files.

 Both Android and iPhone have browsers.
-Both support WebRTC — the technology that enables direct browser-to-browser communication.
-This means you can transfer files directly between an Android and an iPhone with no app installation, no Google account, no Apple account, and no file stored on any server.
+Both support the same web standards that enable encrypted file transfer between any two browsers.
+This means you can transfer files between an Android and an iPhone with no app installation, no Google account, no Apple account, and no permanent file storage after the transfer completes.

 Zapfile uses exactly this approach.
 Here's the complete process: